-- The final plans submitted for development permit review for the proposed improvements must be in substantial conformance with plans approved by this action, which are the plans stamped received by the City on June 23, 2023, except as otherwise modified by these conditions. - As per Finding 7-e, construct improvements along the subject property's frontage on Balfour Street, including curb, gutter, and sidewalk; or request to pay a fee in lieu of construction (FILOC) as provided by Milwaukie Municipal Code (MMC) Chapter 13.32.
-For constructed improvements, engineered plans must be reviewed and approved by the City's Engineering Department in conjunction with processing of the associated right-ofway permit. - 3.
-As per Finding 7-f, provide a 10-ft public utility easement (PUE) along the subject property's frontage on Balfour Street, to accommodate future utility needs.
+- 1. The final plans submitted for development permit review for the proposed improvements must be in substantial conformance with plans approved by this action, which are the plans stamped received by the City on June 23, 2023, except as otherwise modified by these conditions. - 2.
+As per Finding 7-e, construct improvements along the subject property's frontage on Bowman Street, including curb, gutter, and sidewalk.
+Engineered plans must be reviewed and approved by the City's Engineering Department in conjunction with processing of the associated right-of-way permit.
+In addition, ensure that the walkway through the park between Where Else Lane and Bowman Street is a minimum of 10 ft wide. - 3.
+As per Finding 7-f, provide a 10-ft public utility easement (PUE) along the subject property's frontage on Bowman Street, to accommodate future utility needs.